 We will consider applications for qualification courses from students aged 16-18 in exceptional circumstances only.
 Applicants must apply to Collyer’s Sixth Form in the first instance.
-The Sixth Form may refer applicants to Adult Learning if there is no suitable daytime provision.
+The Sixth Form may refer applicants to Adult Education if there is no suitable daytime provision.

 We reserve the right to refuse admission to any student who has an unsatisfactory prior record or who breaches our Code of Conduct at any point.

 For professional or work-related qualifications, Collyer’s may require references from previous educational establishments or employers before agreeing admission to a course.